1arbitrary/Java-CourseWork/README.md

 # Java CourseWork

-> This repository is just used to keep a track of my progress for my course.
+> This repository is just used to keep track of my progress for the duration of the course.